 Are you considering doing work in another state?
 If so, check out CPAmobility.org, an online tool to help CPAs navigate the practice privilege requirements that allow CPAs to more easily practice across state borders.
 CPAmobility.org is a joint venture of the AICPA and NASBA.

 Firm mobility generates a level playing field across the states, ensures public protection without unnecessary paperwork, and reflects the ways in which CPAs and CPA firms operate.

-The implementation of firm mobility (effective August 25, 2017) follows individual CPA mobility which was enacted in Illinois in 2006.
-This legislation allows CPA firms which do not have a physical presence in Illinois to operate in Illinois without registering the firm or paying new fees providing they meet the peer review requirements and non-CPA ownership requirements of Illinois.
+Firm mobility, which became effective in Illinois on August 25, 2017, allows CPA firms which do not have a physical presence in Illinois to operate in Illinois without registering the firm or paying new fees providing they meet the peer review requirements and non-CPA ownership requirements of Illinois.

 Starting a Practice